Differentially Private Ordinary Least Squares: Projected Ridge Regression

 While the solution of the Ridge Regression problem might have smaller risk than the OLS solution, it is not known how to derive $t$-values and/or reject the null hypothesis under Ridge Regression (except for using $X$ to manipulate $\vec\beta^R$ back into $\hvec\beta = (X^\T X)^{-1} X^\T \vec y$ and relying on OLS).
 In fact, prior to our work there was no need for such analysis!
 For confidence intervals one could just use the standard OLS, because access to $X$ and $\vec y$ was given.

-Therefore, much for the same reason, we are unable to derive $t$-values under projected Ridge Regression.
-(Note: The na\"ive approach of using $RX'$ and $R\vec y'$ to interpolate $RX$ and $R\vec y$ and then apply Theorem~\ref{thm:main_theorem_matrix_unaltered} using these estimations of $RX$ and $R\vec y$ ignores the noise added from appending the matrix $A$ into $A'$, and it is therefore bound to produce inaccurate estimations of the $t$-values.)
-Clearly, there are situations where such confidence bounds simply cannot be derived.\ifx\fullversion\undefined\footnote{Consider for example the case where $X = 0_{n\times p}$ and $\vec y$ is just i.i.d draws from $\gaussian(0,\sigma^2)$, so obviously $[X;y]$ gives no information about $\vec\beta$.}\else(Consider for example the case where $X = 0_{n\times p}$ and $\vec y$ is just i.i.d draws from $\gaussian(0,\sigma^2)$, so obviously $[X;y]$ gives no information about $\vec\beta$.)\fi Nonetheless, under additional assumptions about the data, our work can give confidence intervals for $\beta_j$, and in the case where the interval doesn't intersect the origin~--- assure us that $sign(\beta_j') = sign(\beta_j)$ w.h.p.
+Therefore, much for the same reason, we are unable to derive $t$-values under projected Ridge Regression.\footnote{Note: The na\"ive approach of using $RX'$ and $R\vec y'$ to interpolate $RX$ and $R\vec y$ and then apply Theorem~\ref{thm:main_theorem_matrix_unaltered} using these estimations of $RX$ and $R\vec y$ ignores the noise added from appending the matrix $A$ into $A'$, and therefore leads to inaccurate estimations of the $t$-values.} Clearly, there are situations where such confidence bounds simply cannot be derived.\ifx\fullversion\undefined\else(Consider for example the case where $X = 0_{n\times p}$ and $\vec y$ is just i.i.d draws from $\gaussian(0,\sigma^2)$, so obviously $[X;y]$ gives no information about $\vec\beta$.) \fi Nonetheless, under additional assumptions about the data, our work can give confidence intervals for $\beta_j$, and in the case where the interval doesn't intersect the origin~--- assure us that $sign(\beta_j') = sign(\beta_j)$ w.h.p.
+This is detailed in \ifx\confversion\undefined Section~\ref{apx_sec:ridge_regression}.\else the supplementary material.\fi